 |Cordless||YES||Requires Sync Module||Requires Sync Module||YES

-Arlo vs. Arlo Pro vs. Stick Up vs. Canary Flex
+Arlo vs. Arlo Pro vs. Stick Up vs. Spotlight Cam vs. Canary Flex

 (Supports Canary Custom Tone)

-Arlo Pro is either tied or a close second, depending on how you look at it.
-It is slower to wake up, but it works with IFTTT, Stringify, and SmartThings, can be used outside, offers free cloud storage, local storage, and you can automatically arm and disarm the camera through geofencing.
+Arlo Pro works with IFTTT, Google Home, Stringify, Echo Show, Echo Spot, and SmartThings.
+It can be used outside, offers free cloud storage, local storage, and you can automatically arm and disarm the camera through geofencing.
 Arlo Go, although expensive ($399.99), is an option for monitoring places without Wi-Fi.